Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Chapter Notes - Directing

 Importance of Motivation

-Motivation plays a key role in improving employee performance and organizational success.
+Motivation plays a key role in improving employee performance and organisational success.
 Here are its key benefits:

-1. Improves Performance: When employees' needs are met, they put in their best effort, leading to higher productivity for both employees and the organization.
+1. Improves Performance: When employees' needs are fulfilled, they give their best effort, resulting in increased productivity for both the employees and the organisation.
+Motivation helps to recognise and meet the needs of staff, thereby boosting their performance.

-3. Reduces Turnover: Motivated employees are less likely to leave, reducing the cost and effort of hiring and training new staff.
-It also helps retain talented employees.
+3. Reduces Turnover: Motivated employees are less likely to leave, which decreases the costs and efforts involved in hiring and training new staff.
+It also helps retain talented individuals, thereby saving such expenses.

-4. Lowers Absenteeism: Motivation makes work enjoyable, leading to fewer absences.
-Problems like poor working conditions or lack of recognition can be solved with the right motivational efforts.
+4. Lowers Absenteeism: When motivation is sufficient, work becomes enjoyable, leading to regular attendance.
+Issues like poor working conditions or lack of recognition can be addressed with effective motivational strategies.

-5. Eases Change Management: Employees are more open to change if they see benefits, like additional rewards.
-Motivation helps reduce resistance to new changes within the organization.
+5. Eases Change Management: Motivation assists managers in implementing changes smoothly with minimal resistance.
+Employees are more receptive to change when they see potential benefits, such as additional rewards.

-Maslow’s Theory focuses on the needs as the basis for motivation.
+Maslow’s Theory focuses on needs as the basis for motivation.
 It classified human needs into the following five categories.
-It helps managers to realize that the need level of employees should be identified to motivate them.
+It helps managers to realise that the need level of employees should be identified to motivate them.
 It is based on the following assumptions:

 (i) People’s behaviour is based on their needs.